Certificate List

 certificatemanager-uselist-cloud_list_ko

-• Name: the name set when issuing or registering a certificate.
+• Name: The name set when issuing or registering a certificate.

-• Domain: the representative domain of the certificate.
+• Domain: The representative domain of the certificate.

-• Additional domain: subdomains included in the certificate.
+• Additional domain: Subdomains included in the certificate.

-• Status: the certificate status.
+• Status: Certificate status.

-• Authentication start date: the start date of the validity period.
+• Authentication start date: The start date of the validity period.

-• Authentication end Date: the end date of the validity period.
+• Authentication end date: The end date of the validity period.

-• In use: the certificate use status.
+• In use: Certificate use status.

 • If in use, it shows instance type, number, and name.

-• Serial number: certificate's unique number.
+• Serial number: Certificate's unique number.

-• Public key information: public key information.
+• Public key information: Public key information.

-• Registration date: the date when the certificate was registered.
+• Registration date: The date when the certificate was registered.

-• Issuance date: the date when the certificate was issued.
+• Issuance date: The date when the certificate was issued.

-• Signature algorithm: identifier of the algorithm used by the CA to sign.
+• Signature algorithm: Identifier of the algorithm used by the CA to sign.

-Advanced certificate tab screen
+Advanced certificate tab interface

 certificatemanager-uselist-advanced_srceen_ko

-Area Description
+Component Description

-⑥ Certificate list Displays issued certificates.
+⑤ Certificate list Displays issued certificates.

-• Click a certificate to view its details.
+Click a certificate to view its details.
 For more information, see View Advanced certificate list.

-• View order list
+View order list

 Order means a unit to group and manage newly issued Advanced certificates.
 You can use the reissuance feature in the order.

-• Name: the name set when issuing a certificate.
+• Name: The name set when issuing a certificate.

-• Representative certificate: displays the name of the certificate that is used as the representative in the order.
+• Representative certificate: Displays the name of the certificate that is used as the representative in the order.
 When you reissue a certificate, select the representative certificate.

 • Certificate type: Advanced DV or Advanced OV.

-• Domain: the representative certificate's domain name.
+• Domain: The representative certificate's domain name.

-• Authentication start date: the start date of the representative certificate's validity period.
+• Authentication start date: The start date of the representative certificate's validity period.

-• Authentication end date: the end date of the representative certificate's validity period.
+• Authentication end date: The end date of the representative certificate's validity period.

-• Status: the status of the representative certificate.
+• Status: The status of the representative certificate.

 View Advanced certificate list